WhoIsSethDaniel/plenv-meta-inspector/README.md

       # list absolute paths to files installed by the given distribution/s
       plenv list-files -f Moo

+      # upgrade all dists for the currently selected Perl
+      plenv upgrade-all-dists

       # list all available Perl releases
       plenv list-perl-releases